Harassed but unbowed, Philippines VP to take on 'poisoned chalice' role

 She added: "There are very, very few of us that are speaking out".

-During the interview, Robredo said Duterte's bellicose rhetoric was encouraging police abuses in a drugs war that had spiralled out of control.
+During the interview, Robredo said Duterte's bellicose rhetoric was encouraging police abuses in a drugs war that had spiraled out of control.

 It is unclear whether Robredo will have any power to change that.
 Presidential spokesman, Salvador Panelo, sidestepped questions about her remit, but on Thursday said Duterte was sincere in his support for her.